Registry¶

 await drop_schema("saffier")

-and the schema does not exist, it will raise a saffier.exceptions.SchemaError
+is False and the schema does not exist, it will raise a saffier.exceptions.SchemaError.

 Get default schema name¶